SIBO Breath Test Diet Guideline – General Requirements and Sample Menu

-- Wait at least 14 days before beginning the breath test if you recently had antibiotic therapy, runny diarrhoea, colonoscopies, barium studies or enemas
+- Wait at least TWO WEEKS if you recently had antibiotic therapy, enema or runny diarrhoea,

 - If you are uncertain if something will affect the test, AVOID the product or consult your physician prior to starting the test.

 Before you start the breath test, a 24-hour preparation is required consisting of a 12-hour restricted diet and a 12-hour fasting period.

 The first 12 hours is the restricted diet.
 Limit your food to those listed below.
 Typically, people decide what time they wish to start conducting the SIBO breath test and work backwards.
 For example, if you plan to start collection at 8am, you will have nothing to eat after 8pm the night before.
 You need to get up at least one hour prior to starting the SIBO breath test (whether you are doing the test at home or in-clinic), so this would be 7am for an 8am start.
 No food, exercise or smoking in this hour.

 Food Restrictions for the SIBO Breath Test Diet

 During the SIBO breath test diet preparation period you may consume ONLY:

 • Chicken, turkey, fish, lean beef or lamb.
 Avoid fatty cuts and avoid pork.
 Baked or broiled or gently fried in a small amount of oil

 • Salt and pepper- no other seasonings

 • Plain steamed white rice (not Basmati.
 Jasmine is best).
 Please cook fresh for each meal – reheated rice becomes a resistant starch and can interfere with your test results.

 • Eggs – cooked any way, without milk of any kind.

 • White bread only (or white rice bread – no potato starch) – check that it’s dairy free.
 A quality sourdough is a fairly safe option.

 • Amall amounts of hard cheese such as parmesan or pecorino.

 • Small amounts of butter, gheee or oil.

 • Weak black tea or coffee, or water.
 No sugar (stevia is OK)

-DO NOT eat any of these foods if you react to them or exclude them for other reasons.
+DO NOT eat any of the allowed foods if you react to them or exclude them for other reasons.